heyn1ko/sportsradar-calendar/app/task-breakdown.md

 - Made the event days clickable by adding event listeners to the day divs
 - Redirected users to the event detail page (`eventDetail.html`) with query parameters (date, time, sport, teams)

+## 8. Add Event Functionality (Task 3)

+- Create a navbar
+- Implemented a dynamic form to add new events during runtime.
+- Form fields included: Event Name, Date, Time, Sport, and Teams.
+- Submitted data dynamically updated the calendar with a new event.
+- Added an X button to allow user to cancel.
+- Styled the form and ensured proper alignment and spacing.